LuckyKo/rimworldmods/README.md

 - Medical interactions (Tend Patient, Visit Sick Pawn)

 ### Additional Drama Interactions
-Pawns can engage in new interactions that promote the formation of cliques and group leaders
+Pawns can engage in new interactions that promote the formation of cliques and group leaders:

-- Gossip/badmouth about other pawns that they dislike
-- Enhanced Insults that have a more in-depth awareness of inner/outer social circles
+#### Gossip/Badmouthing System
+- Pawns with negative opinions about others will share these views with others during social interactions
+- If both pawns share negative opinions about a third party, they form gossip partnerships that strengthen their bond
+- If the recipient values the target more than the initiator, the recipient may lose respect for the initiator instead
+- If the recipient values the target less than the initiator, the recipient will believe the badmouthing and think worse of the target

+#### Enhanced Insults
+- Insults are severity-based (Mild, Moderate, Severe, Violent) depending on the initiator's opinion of the recipient
+- Higher severity insults have greater chances to escalate into social fights
+- Outcome depends on recipient's mood, traits, and relationship with the initiator

+#### Strategic Backstabbing
+- Successfully badmouthing someone may trigger strategic backstabbing attempts against that person's allies
+- Manipulative pawns approach allies of the target to turn them against the original target
+- Success depends on the difference between social skills of instigator and target
+- Catastrophic betrayal can occur: the more trusted the target was, the more devastating the betrayal (opinions can go from +80 to -100)

+#### Admiration System
-- Praising/Admiring pawns that they see as leaders to raise through the social ranks
+- Pawns with low social influence will praise and admire those they see as leaders
+- Based on shared traits, skills, and roles within the colony
+- Success depends on the initiator's social skill level
+- Can lead to positive opinion changes when executed well

 ### Dating System
 1. Pawns will naturally attempt to go on dates with others